jangko/msgpack4nim/readme.md

 ```
 see? you only need to call 'pack' and 'unpack', and the compiler do the hard work for you.
 Very easy, convenient, and works well

-if you think setting up a StringStream too much for you, you can simply call pack(yourobject) and it will return a string containing msgpack data.
+if you think setting up a MsgStream too much for you, you can simply call pack(yourobject) and it will return a string containing msgpack data.

 ```nimrod
   var a = @[1,2,3,4,5,6,7,8,9,0]